 - Tense posture

-Your dog may have an ear infection, or your dog may just have gunky ears that need cleaning out.
-If your dog is shaking more often than normal and seems to be off-balance (a sign of an ear issue), schedule an appointment with your vet immediately.
+Your dog may have an ear infection, or your dog may have gunky ears that need cleaning out.
+If your dog is shaking more often than usual and seems to be off-balance (a sign of an ear issue), schedule an appointment with your vet immediately.

-If your dog is scratching excessively and shaking, there’s a chance your dog may have an allergy or skin condition.
+Your dog may be looking for relief from a skin condition.
+If your dog has mites, fleas, or ticks, she may be extra itchy, and shaking can help relieve the itch momentarily.
+If your dog is scratching excessively and shaking, there’s a chance your dog may have skin allergies or another skin condition.
 Call your vet and ask how you can help your dog.

 For the sake of this article, we classify shaking as being different from shivering and trembling.
 Shivering or trembling is uncontrollable, whereas shaking is intentional by a dog.
 If your dog is shivering or trembling, it may be due to one of these reasons.

 Is your dog panting and shaking uncontrollably?
 If your dog suffered an injury, she might be experiencing some pain.
 This pain can produce high adrenaline and panting, which can cause your dog to shiver.
 If you think your dog is in pain, you should go to the vet immediately.

 Many dogs shiver during thunderstorms or 4th of July fireworks.
 In these instances, a thunder jacket may help calm your dog.
 Another reason your dog may tremble is when she is fearful of someone.
 An abused dog may tremble if something alarms them (raised voices, quick motions, specific objects, etc.)